Eternals (ETER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Eternals Historical Price

-According to the latest data gathered on Eternals live price page, the current price of Eternals is 0USD.
-The circulating supply of Eternals(ETER) is 976.52M ETER , giving it a market capitalization of $681.57K.
+According to the latest data gathered on Eternals live price page, the current price of Eternals is 0.00080138USD.
+The circulating supply of Eternals(ETER) is 976.52M ETER , giving it a market capitalization of $777.91K.

 The Eternals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ETER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.